VadimPushtaev/YAPC_Russia_2015_perl_golf/README.md

 Commit your solution
 --------------------

-Don't commit your solution to GitHub until the end of the competition.
+Please, don't commit your solution to GitHub until the end of the competition.
 Don't send pull request either.

 Send your script to mayperlgolf@mail.ru as an attachment.
 Please name it like `your_full_name.pl`.